PhilaMkhungeki/PHIMKH25478_FTO2505_A_Phila_Mkhungeki_JSL04/README.md

 ### Dynamic Task Display & Interaction

-- Dynamically generate **task elements** from the given initial data and insert them into the DOM.
+- Dynamically generates task elements from the given initial data by looping through each task in the initialTasks array and displays it in the appropriate status column on the page.
-- Ensure tasks are placed in the **correct columns** ("To Do", "In Progress", "Done") based on their status.
-- Clicking a task should **open a modal** displaying its details.
+- Clicking a task opens a modal displaying its details.
-- The modal should include:
-  - **Editable input fields** for the task title and description.
-  - **A select dropdown** showing the current status with other status options available.
-  - **A close button** that allows users to exit the modal easily.
+- The modal includes editable input fields for the task title and description, a select dropdown showing the       current status with other status options available and a close button that allows users to exit the modal easily.

 ### Design & Responsiveness

-- Ensure the **modal matches the Figma design**, including a **backdrop effect** for focus.
-- Implement a **fully responsive modal** that works on both desktop and mobile devices.
+- This Kanban has a fully responsive modal that works on both desktop and mobile devices and has a backdrop effect for focus.

 ### Code Structure & Maintainability

-- Structure JavaScript using **modular, single-responsibility functions**.
-- Use **descriptive and meaningful variable and function names** for clarity.
+- Used descriptive and meaningful variable and function names for clarity.
-- Add **JSDoc comments** to major functions, describing their purpose, parameters, and return values for better documentation.
+- Used JSDoc comments to functions to describe their purpose, parameters, and return values for better documentation.

-## Expected Outcome
+## Technologies Used

-A fully functional **dynamic task board** where tasks appear under the correct columns, and users can **open a modal to view/edit** task details.
-The project will follow **clean, well-documented, and maintainable code practices**, ensuring a professional and scalable implementation.
+- Javascript
+- CSS
+- HTML